Edie Sedgwick: Death

-On the night of November 15, 1971, Sedgwick went to a fashion show at the Santa Barbara Museum that included a segment filmed for the television show An American Family.
-After the show, she attended a party where she drank alcohol.
-She then phoned her husband to pick her up.
-On the way home, Sedgwick expressed thoughts of uncertainty about their marriage.
-Before they both fell asleep, Post gave Sedgwick medication that had been prescribed for her.
-According to Post, Sedgwick started to fall asleep very quickly and her breathing was "bad – it sounded like there was a big hole in her lungs" but he attributed it to her heavy smoking habit and went to sleep.
+On the night of November 15, 1971, Sedgwick attended a fashion show at the Santa Barbara Museum that was filmed for the television series An American Family.
+After the show, she went to a party where she drank alcohol and then called her husband to pick her up.
+On the way home, Sedgwick told him she had met a man from New York and was uncertain about the future of their marriage.
+"I guess I knew she was going to leave me one day.
+I honestly felt that she was in love with me, but that I was beneath her," Post said.
+Once they got home, Post gave her medication, and she quickly fell asleep.
+Her breathing was "bad – it sounded like there was a big hole in her lungs," but he attributed it to her heavy smoking habit and went to sleep.

-When Post awoke the following morning at 7:30 a.m., he found Sedgwick dead.
-The coroner ruled her death as "undetermined/ accident/suicide".
+When Post awoke the following morning at 7:30 am, he found her unconscious in bed.
+Sedgwick was pronounced dead at 9:20 am on November 16, 1971; she was 28.
+The coroner ruled her death an undetermined "accident/suicide."
 Her death certificate states the immediate cause was "probable acute barbiturate intoxication" due to ethanol intoxication.
-Sedgwick's alcohol level was registered at 0.17% and her barbiturate level was 0.48 mg%.
-She was 28.
+Her alcohol level was registered at 0.17%, and her barbiturate level was 0.48 mg%.